poll.h incompatible with gcc -std=c99

 On the web, I've seen the same question asked about Linux.
 The underlying reason in both cases is that sigset_t is not a part of the C99 standard, the one enforced by `gcc -std=c99'.
 It's an extension to the standard.
 Probably the best thing to do in both cases is to compile with `gcc -std=c99 -D_XOPEN_SOURCE=600'.

 I'd recommend that this bug report be closed, as there is no real bug here.

-Updated by Geoff Adams about 6 years ago
+Updated by Geoff Adams over 6 years ago

 But shouldn't the system's own poll.h be not broken by C99 mode?
 Or is your argument that the interface exposed by poll.h is also not covered by the C99 standard, and so poll.h doesn't even have to parse in C99 mode?